Bonifatius94/PrimeGen/README.md

 ```

 ## Licence
-This software is available under the terms of the MIT licence.
+This software is available under the terms of the MIT license.